fabacab/jekyll-skeleton/README.md

 ## Page defaults

 The `defaults` object in your site configuration controls the default values of certain metadata that accompany your pages.

-> TK-TODO: Document some of these?
-It's not likely going to be changed.
+You won't likely have to change any of these.
+See the Jekyll documentation for [Front Matter Defaults](https://jekyllrb.com/docs/configuration/front-matter-defaults/) for more information.

 ## iCalendar settings